-As of June 30, 2021, we had \$12.0 million of outstanding borrowings under an amended loan and security agreement, the Loan Agreement, with Pacific Western Bank, or PWB.
-The maturity date of the Loan Agreement is December 31, 2023, and we will be required to begin repayment of the loan in 24 equal monthly payments beginning on December 31, 2021.
-The outstanding balance under the Loan Agreement bears interest at a floating annual rate equal to the greater of (i) 0.75% above the prime rate then in effect and (ii) 6.00%, due monthly starting the first month after December 30, 2020.
-Pursuant to the terms of the Loan Agreement, interest payment on the outstanding term loan is less than \$0.1 million per month, and we are required to pay a success fee of \$0.2 million upon the occurrence of a specified liquidity event, including the completion of our IPO.
+As of March 31, 2022, we had \$20.0 million of outstanding borrowings under an amended loan and security agreement, the Loan Agreement, with Pacific Western Bank, or PWB.
+The maturity date of the Loan Agreement is September 30, 2025, and we will be required to begin repayment of the loan in 24 equal monthly payments beginning on September 30, 2023.
+The outstanding balance under the Loan Agreement bears interest at a floating annual rate equal to the greater of (i) 0.50% above the prime rate then in effect and (ii) 5.50%, due monthly starting the first month after December 20, 2021.
+Pursuant to the terms of the Loan Agreement, interest payment on the outstanding term loan is less than \$0.1 million per month, and we are required to pay a success fee of up to \$0.2 million upon the occurrence of a specified liquidity event.
 Our outstanding indebtedness, including any additional indebtedness beyond our borrowings from PWB, combined with our other financial obligations and contractual commitments could have significant adverse consequences, including: